grigoryosifov/epay/README.md

-# Epay library for the epay.bg payment gateway
+# Epay library for the ePay.bg payment gateway

 ## While there are no docs for this library you can check the code of https://packagist.org/packages/wucdbm/epay-bundle to get a clue how to use this